Tandoor Grilling Tips & Techniques

 - Cooks 8-9 Naan at a time.

 - Although the clay tandoor and insulation have been pre-heated, ambient moisture may drip out as water when the Hōmdoor is heated.
-This is normal and will not affect performance.
+This is normal and will not affect performance of tandoor grilling.

-- The clay pot of the Hōmdoor may crack.
+- The clay pot of the Hōmdoor tandoori grills may crack.
 Cracking of the clay pot is natural, due to the stress of high temperatures.
 It is not a structural concern.
-You can continue to use your Hōmdoor for many years even though it may develop some cracks.
+You can continue to use your Hōmdoor tandoori grills for many years even though they may develop some cracks.